ansible/tox-ansible/README.md

 Used without caution, this configuration can result in unexpected behavior, and possible false positive or false negative test results.

-If additional tox environments need to be defined in the `tox.ini`, using environment specific section will reduce the probability of unexpected behavior.
+If additional tox environments need to be defined in the `tox.ini`, using an environment specific section will reduce the probability of unexpected behavior.

 For example: